mrtshoot/prometheus-monitored-device/README.md

 ## Getting Started

-first of all go to prometheus-docker directory then create directory with command
+First of all Install Following Requirements

 ### Prerequisites
 What things you need to install